 Not everyone has the open-concept, Fixer-Upper style home (the after, not the before) that design dreams are made of.
 In fact, the majority of us have small to average size homes, each with their own unique design challenges.
+I share more about the design challenges we faced when we renovated our home here.
 When it comes to making the most of your small space, it’s going to take more than some strategically placed mirrors to make a difference.

 Try these 6 design hacks, to transform your enclosed space into a spacious feeling landing spot for the whole family.

 - Light, Monochromatic Paint

 I’m a huge fan of white paint these days.
 It’s fresh, clean and opens up a space like no other colour.
 When thinking of white, you may worry that the final product will be stark, cold and sterile.
 I beg to differ!
 Check out Pinterest and take notice of how many rooms look breathtaking, and are painted white.

 For my recent renovation, I chose Benjamin Moore, Simply White for all painted surfaces.
 Eggshell finish for the walls, semi-gloss for the baseboards and trim, and a flat finish for the ceiling.
 Using the same colour in multiple finishes creates depth and dimension.
 For a slightly warmer white, try Cloud White by Benjamin Moore, and for a crisp, clean white, go with Ultra White, also by Benjamin Moore.

 Since your sofa is the largest piece of furniture in your living space, selecting a neutral fabric will contribute to an open, airy feeling.